Halle Brothers Co.: Mr. Jingeling

-Mr. Jingeling is the "Keeper of the Keys" to Santa's workshop - a holiday tradition in Cleveland, Ohio.
+Mr. Jingeling is the "Keeper of the Keys" to Santa's workshop, a holiday tradition in Cleveland.
 Mr. Jingeling was originally sponsored by Halle's.
 He served as the store's Christmas season spokesman on television and also acted as Santa's representative in the store.
 Mr. Jingeling became the "Keeper of the Keys" as a reward for saving Christmas when Santa lost the key to his Treasure House of Toys.
 Jingeling saved the day by making a new key.
 Mr. Jingeling was created in 1956 by Frank Jacobi, head of a Chicago advertising agency to promote the toys sold at Halle's Department Store in Cleveland.
 This was originally planned as a one-time promotion for the 1956 holiday season, but was immediately popular and became an annual tradition.

 Mr. Jingeling was Santa's top elf who counted down the days from Thanksgiving to Christmas for Santa.
 He wore a green and gold costume with a wide black belt and carried a large keyring with all the keys for Santa's workshop.
 He had white hair like Santa, but was bald on top and had no beard.
 He could be found between Thanksgiving and Christmas on the seventh floor of Halle's.
 After Halle's closed in 1982, Mr. Jingeling moved to Santaland on the tenth floor of Higbee's Department Store.
 He was assisted in his duties by the Play Lady, also in costume.
 Children could sit on his lap and tell Mr. Jingeling what they wanted for Christmas, knowing he had a direct connection to Santa.
 At the end of the visit, he gave each child a large cardboard key.
 The children were told to put the key under their pillow on Christmas Eve.
 This would help them fall asleep and have good dreams while waiting for Santa to come.

-During the Christmas season, Mr. Jingeling also appeared for a five-minute daily segment on the Captain Penny local children's television series on WEWS-TV (Channel 5) where he would tell stories and sing songs about the North Pole.
-His appearances began and ended with the Mr Jingeling advertising jingle, which reminded children that he could be seen in person on the seventh floor of Halle's Department Store.
+During the Christmas season, Mr. Jingeling also appeared for a five-minute daily segment on the local children's television series on WEWS-TV (Channel 5) Captain Penny, where he would tell stories and sing songs about the North Pole.
+His appearances began and ended with the Mr/ Jingeling advertising jingle, which reminded children that he could be seen in person on the seventh floor of Halle's Department Store.